mathiasertl/django-ca/docs/source/quickstart/docker.rst

 django-ca requires some initial configuration (like where to find the PostgreSQL server) to run and the domain name you have set up above.

-Django requires a ``SECRET_KEY`` to run, and it should be shared between the Celery worker and the uWSGI instance.
+Django requires a ``SECRET_KEY`` to run, and it should be shared between the Celery worker and the Gunicorn instance.
 Generate a sufficiently long secret key and set it as ``SECRET_KEY`` below:

 .. code-block:: console